cbron/auto-ffmpeg/README.md

 # auto-ffmpeg

-Watch a directory for new TS file's in any child directory and re-mux them to mkv.
+Watch a directory for new `.ts` file's in any child directory and re-mux them to `.mkv`.

 ### Get started